If you are looking for books like Throne of Glass then rejoice, because your long search has ended—just like Celaena’s exile in the mines.

 This book has a tremendous cover and I’d recommend owning based on that piece of art alone.

-However, it is also an incredible tale.
+However, The Assassin’s Curse is also an incredible tale.

 When Ananna refuses to marry a pirate from another clan of scallywags the offended privateers do what seems only sensible: send an assassin to kill her.